capthehacker99/RoHack99/README.md

 The mod API:

 Globals:
-  Memory : TABLE :
+  TABLE Memory
-    SigScan : FUNCTION : --Scans a sig in the code format SigScanCallFunction : FUNCTION : --Scans a sig and get the function address from the call instruction ReadMemory : FUNCTION : --Read a memory address WriteMemory : FUNCTION : --Write a memory address
+    FUNCTION SigScan --Scans a sig in the code format SigScanCallFunction : FUNCTION : --Scans a sig and get the function address from the call instruction ReadMemory : FUNCTION : --Read a memory address WriteMemory : FUNCTION : --Write a memory address